- What is Cellulite?

 When sitting, get up and move around for 5 minutes at least once per hour.

-It seems very likely that hormones play a role in cellulite formation, otherwise why would women be affected so much more than men?
+It is possible that hormones may play a role in cellulite formation, as so many more women are affected than men.

 Men have more testosterone than women, and this stimulates the production of proteins and means their connective tissue under the skin tends to be thicker.

-In women, an overabundance of oestrogen relative to progesterone appears to predispose us to developing cellulite.
+An overabundance of oestrogen relative to progesterone may predispose women to developing cellulite.